sparkfun/SparkFun_u-blox_NEO-F9P/docs/introduction.md

 ### GNSS Accessories &nbsp;_(Optional)_

 Depending on your setup, you may need the following mounting hardware.
-Note that the antenna ground plate is needed when using a multi-band antenna that do not have a ground plane as recommended in the required materials.
-The mounting hardware is typically used with the SPK6618H and TOP106 multi-band antennas.
-The reinforced interface cable between the SMA to TNC also uSPK6618H and TOP106 multi-band antennas
+As included earlier in the required materials, the antenna ground plate below is needed when using multi-band antennas that do not have a good ground plane.

 * [GPS Antenna Ground Plate [GPS-17519]](https://www.sparkfun.com/products/17519)
-* [GNSS Magnetic Mount [PRT-21257]](https://www.sparkfun.com/products/21257)
-* [GNSS Antenna Mounting Hardware Kit [KIT-22197]](https://www.sparkfun.com/products/22197)
-* [Reinforced Interface Cable - SMA Male to TNC Male (10m) [CAB-21740]](https://www.sparkfun.com/products/21740)

 <div class="grid cards hide col-4" markdown>